winduum/winduum-docs/docs/docs/use.md

 ### Writing the components

-You can write your own components with the same approach
+You can write your own components using the same approach

 ::: code-group
 ```html